-Does this free pattern get your heart to pitter patter?
+Does this free pattern get your heart go pitter-patter?
 I know when I created it with the colours suggested by our Executive Assistant, Cathy.
 I was so delighted with the finished product.
 You can substitute things here and there instead of crochet laces, maybe use some ribbon.
-You can choose colours that you most prefer.
-Pattern is available in 4 sizes, newborn to 4-year-old child.
+You can choose the colours that you most prefer.
+The pattern is available in 4 sizes, newborn to 4-year-old child.
 These are Crochet Baby Sneakers.

 4 Sizes of Booties Based on Hook Size – Choose Your Hook Size Below

 According to Bev at Bev’s Country Cottage, baby’s feet range in sizes by pounds and age of the baby or toddler.

 - Newborn to 3 months, use a size F or 3.75 mm Crochet Hook.

 - 3 – 6 months, use 4″ – 4.5″, use size G, or 4.5 mm Crochet Hook.

 - 6 months – 18 months, use size H or 5 mm Crochet Hook.

 - 18 months – 4 years, use size K or 6.5 mm, Crochet Hook.

 Select an appropriate hook size to get the size of baby/toddler booty you want.
 The pattern doesn’t change for the different sizes.
 Simply choose the right size hook and get the size instantly.
 The hook sizes change the tension of the stitches and make it bigger naturally without having to count extra stitches or do anything different.

 The difference between the high tops and the sneakers are the height of the sole.
 The sneakers have two rounds less making the sole less dominant.
 You will see the high tops being used as an example of how to make this as the top of the booty over the sole is identical.